 Some of the languages studied in past years have been Indonesian, Japanese and French.
-Currently French is taught in Years 2-6.
+Currently French is taught throughout our Primary School.

 Our whole-school elective program gives children a chance to study a wide range of subjects in depth, such as video-making, lead-lighting, puppetry, cooking, outdoor adventures and dance.
 There are two rounds of electives each term, with a mixing together of different age groups.
 Teachers, parents and local experts are invited to teach subjects of interest.